lsprangers/lsprangers.github.io/docs/aws_sap/SERVICE_COMMUNICATION.md

     - Can set `MaximumReceives` threshold which would place message, for later processing, into DLQ
     - Used for debugging
     - DLQ of FIFO is FIFO, of Standard is Standard
-    - Retention policy for DLQ we can set
+    - Retention policy for DLQ you can set
     - ***Redrive to Source***
-        - After manual inspection of messages the Redrive to Source Feature would allow us to update our Consumer and roll it out live, i.e. update ECS definition and redeploy it, and then once it is fixed and able to handle the message we can Redrive the DLQ to Source queue and the consumer would process it as a normal message
+        - After manual inspection of messages the Redrive to Source Feature would allow us to update our Consumer and roll it out live, i.e. update ECS definition and redeploy it, and then once it is fixed and able to handle the message you can Redrive the DLQ to Source queue and the consumer would process it as a normal message
         - Basically allows us to push DLQ back to Source after we've debugged it
     - ***Idempotency***
         - Timeouts and failures mean there's always a chance a message is double processed